SchlenkR/applied_fsharp_challenge/artikel/03 - Composing stateless functions.md

 ### Serial Composition

-The `amp` and `limit` functions are so small that we won't break them into smaller pieces for reusing them.
+The `amp` and `limit` functions are so small that we won't break them into smaller pieces to reuse them.
 They are kind of "atoms" in our context.
-But of course, we want to do the opposite: Compose them to larger, higher-level functions (that themselves can be composed again to higher-level functions, and so on).
+But of course, we want to do the opposite: to compose them to larger, higher-level functions (that themselves can be composed again to higher-level functions, and so on).

-Let's say we want to build some nice distortion effect that is defined in this way:
+Let's say we want to build a nice distortion effect that is defined in this way:

 ```fsharp
 let distort drive i =